They say money can’t buy happiness. But is it true?

 19. Money can’t buy happiness because the best gifts in life aren’t physical

 Rather, genuine relationships and emotionally present friendships.
 Simply by being yourself your gift of presence is enough.
 Even the most expensive gift can have no meaning if the giver has no emotional connection with the recipient.

 The smallest gift can have a huge amount of meaning when backed by a genuine, loving relationship that’s a combination of physical, emotional and spiritual aspects.

 Even the fanciest gift will become old over time, so if you are going to give an expensive gift, give an experience such as concert tickets, a vacation to share, or another memory that can be talked about for years after.

 Blogger, Next Level Finance

-Contentment, regardless of lifestyle and financial state, is a more pertinent contributor to one’s happiness.
+20. Contentment, regardless of financial state is a more, pertinent contributor to one’s happiness

 Contentment and gratefulness also go hand-in-hand.